tailwind/engineering-blog-posts/3/part-1.md

 })
 ```

-As you can see, in the example above we make each reducer responsible for specifying its own initial `state`, and we combine reducers together to form our global store.
+As you can see, in the examples above we make each reducer responsible for specifying its own initial `state`, and we combine reducers together to form our global store.
 This provides a few niceties versus our current implementation:
 1. Initial `state` is more modular, rather than being defined in one large object.
 2. Each reducer defines its own section of `state`, and more importantly, only has access to that section.
 The `postsReducer`, for example, doesn't have access to mutate `state.profiles`.
 We'll discuss why this matters in the next section.